- Off road parking

 - Washing machine

 Manod 0.25 miles.
 A delightful, 18th century, stone-built terraced cottage, situated on the outskirts of Manod, near the centre of Snowdonia National Park.
 Surrounded by dramatic scenery, this charming open plan property boasts glorious mountain views from most aspects and has been sympathetically renovated to retain much original character, including exposed beams, original slate flagstone flooring in the kitchen and a large, inglenook fireplace with multi-fuel stove in the sitting area.
 The surrounding area offers beautiful countryside and stunning views, with the Manod Mawr and Bach mountains and the hidden Manod Lake directly opposite the property.
+Nearby Llechwedd offers a new downhill mountain bike track, the largest zip wire zone in Europe and the exciting ‘Bounce Below’ underground trampolines.
 Enjoy the nearby bustling town of Porthmadog with its marina, or the enormous beach at Black Rock Sands, whilst Bodnant Gardens and Mount Snowdon itself are both within easy reach.
 A lovely retreat for all the family!

 Two bedrooms: 1 x double with mountain views, 1 x 2' 6" twin beds.
 Shower room with shower, basin and WC.
 Open plan living area with fitted kitchen, dining area and sitting area with multi-fuel stove and mountain views.